radaladar/GFAndroidTest/README.md

 * open a detail page if the user clicks on a movie

 For image loading, use Picasso or Glide.
-The minSDKVersion should be 19.
+The minSDKVersion should be at least 19.

 For plus points: